LoopKit/LoopWorkspace/README.md

 # Attention please!

 Dear friends!
-The FreeAPS project is frozen.
-All the forces of our team are aimed at developing a new project FreeAPS X based on OpenAPS.
-If you would like to continue developing this project, please fork.
+The FreeAPS project (ivalkou github site) is frozen.
+All the forces of Ivan's team are aimed at developing a new project FreeAPS X based on OpenAPS.
+There are so many people who rely on the FreeAPS fork of Loop that it has been forked again to the loopnlearn github site.

 # LoopWorkspace